openstack-charmers/openstack-bundles/development/openstack-base-focal-wallaby/README.md

 ## What next?

-Configuring and managing services on an OpenStack cloud is complex; take a look a the [OpenStack Admin Guide][] for a complete reference on how to configure an OpenStack cloud for your requirements.
+Configuring and managing services for an OpenStack cloud is complex.
+See the [OpenStack Admin Guide][] for a complete reference on how to configure an OpenStack cloud for your requirements.

 [MAAS]: http://maas.ubuntu.com/docs
 [Simplestreams]: https://launchpad.net/simplestreams